RickStrahl/WestWindWebConnection-Documentation/User-Guide/The-Web-Connection-Management-Console/Create-SQL-Server-Tables/Step-2-Set-Connection-String.md

-﻿Once you've decided whether to add tables to an existing SQL Server database or whether to create a new database, you have to let the Wizard know how to connect to the database.
+Once you've decided whether to add tables to an existing SQL Server database or whether to create a new database, you have to let the Wizard know how to connect to the database.

 There are two connection options depending on how you want to create the database.
 In the previous step, if you chose: